 You can take steps to protect your penis health and overall health.
 For example:

 - Be sexually responsible.
-Use condoms or maintain a mutually monogamous relationship with a partner who's free of sexually transmitted infections.
+Use condoms or maintain a mutually monogamous relationship with a partner who's been tested and is free of sexually transmitted infections.

 - Get vaccinated.
-If you're age 26 or younger, consider the human papillomavirus (HPV) vaccine — which is now available for men — to help prevent genital warts.
+If you're age 26 or younger, consider the human papillomavirus (HPV) vaccine to help prevent genital warts.

 - Stay physically active.
 Moderate physical activity can significantly reduce your risk of erectile dysfunction.

 - Practice good hygiene.
 If you're not circumcised, regularly clean beneath your foreskin with soap and water.